2024–25 RC Lens season

-The 2024–25 season is the 118th season in the history of Racing Club de Lens, and the club's fifth consecutive season in Ligue 1.
-In addition to the domestic league, the club is participating in the Coupe de France and the UEFA Conference League.
+The 2024–25 season was the 118th season in the history of Racing Club de Lens, and the club's fifth consecutive season in Ligue 1.
+In addition to the domestic league, the club participated in the Coupe de France and the UEFA Conference League.

 Summary

 On 10 June, it was announced that Will Still would take over as coach of the team on a three-season contract, succeeding Franck Haise.